Everyday I wake up wondering what's new in the news. This morning, 4 things jumped out, in about 5 minutes of news.

 Independence Day 2020

 We've had a number of holidays during this pandemic.
-All have felt odd and changed, by the news and by the fact that most of us are more isolated.
-But I decorate and try to enjoy each one.
+All have felt odd and changed, by pandemic isolation.
+But I've decorated for every holiday and I try to enjoy.

 Happy Birthday Daw!